-John Cronin (Jack) joined Fairmont in November 2015 as a Partner and director for aerospace and defense strategic engagements.
+John Cronin (Jack) joined Fairmont in November 2015.
+He is the Vice President of Strategic Programs.
 Jack was previously the Chief Strategy Officer for Aurora Flight Sciences, a premier aerospace and defense company with world-class operations and capability in Autonomy, Unmanned Systems and Aerostructures.
 Before joining Aurora, Jack was an Executive Vice President and Chief Strategy Officer at Textron Systems Company where he was instrumental in re-crafting the strategic direction for the company resulting in a 100% record for major program wins in Shipbuilding (Ship to Shore Connector); UAS (MEUAS and USN ISR Services); Combat Vehicles (Canada TAP-V and Afghan MSFV); and Weapons (India SFW).

 Jack was the President of ATK Mission Systems for over 4 years where he organized and managed a $1.6B Group with four operating divisions; each with its own P&L: Aerospace Structures (Clearfield, UT); Advanced Weapons (Plymouth, MN); Integrated Systems (Woodland Hills, CA); Tactical Propulsion and Control (Baltimore, MD); and ATK Space (Beltsville, MD).
 Jack oversaw a diverse portfolio of product lines with markets in aerospace, space, defense and commercial.
 Mission Systems grew by over 80% during Jack’s tenure and won critical and strategic programs such as PGK, MSST, Iraqi ISR, F35 (JSF) Airframe and A350ER Structures.
 Under Jack’s leadership, ATK create the Composites and Satellite businesses.
 The latter included the highly successful acquisition and business integration of Swales that became the HQ for the satellite business.